What Is Form FL-142? The Schedule of Assets and Debts Explained

 And the workflow habits that prevent them:

-Collect bank statements, investment account summaries, retirement account statements, and loan statements during intake
+Collect bank statements, investment summaries, and loan statements during intake

 Companion Forms Filed with FL-142